GuyWicks/guywicks.github.io/docs/Articles/conway.md

-# How Do Committees Invent?
+# Melvin Conway - How Do Committees Invent?

 > Melvin E. Conway
 > Copyright 1968, F. D. Thompson Publications, Inc.
 > Reprinted by permission of
 > Datamation magazine,
 > where it appeared April, 1968.

+Reformatted content from the [original site](https://www.melconway.com/Home/Conways_Law.html)

 ---

+## How Do Committees Invent?
 That kind of intellectual activity which creates a whole from its diverse parts may be called the design of a system.
 Whether the particular activity is the creation of specifications for a major weapon system, the formation of a recommendation to meet a social challenge, or the programming of a computer, the general activity is largely the same.

 Typically, the objective of a design organization is the creation and assembly of a document containing a coherently structured body of information.
 We may name this information the system design.
 It is typically produced for a sponsor who usually desires to carry out some activity guided by the system design.
 For example, a public official may wish to propose legislation to avert a recurrence of a recent disaster, so he appoints a team to explain the catastrophe.
 Or a manufacturer needs a new product and designates a product planning activity to specify what should be introduced.